01 of 06

 There are several common solutions to this problem, including leaving the pit in the center, covering the avocado with lemon juice, placing a skinless avocado in water, or storing a cut avocado in an airtight container with a cut onion.
 All of these methods will slow down the browning process, but because they affect either the flavor or texture of the avocado flesh, they are less-than-ideal solutions for many cooks.

 A better method for preventing avocados from going brown is to blanch the fruit whole before cutting it.
 Once the fruit is cut, its flesh can be exposed to air for several hours without significant browning.
-This technique was taught to me over 20 years ago by the famous French-born British chef Raymond Blanc when I attended his cooking school in Oxford, England.
-I have used this method ever since, and it has never let me down.
-As Chef Blanc explained, this method works by killing the enzyme that causes browning when the avocado flesh is exposed to air.Continue to 2 of 6 below.
+This technique is taught by the famous French-born British chef Raymond Blanc.
+As Chef Blanc explains, this method works by killing the enzyme that causes browning when the avocado flesh is exposed to air.Continue to 2 of 6 below.

 02 of 06